-Both of these are powerful analytics tools that help you better understand your audience, measure your campaign’s performance, and get you insights to grow your business.
+Both of these are powerful analytics tools that help you better understand your audience, measure your campaigns’ performance, and get insights you need to grow your business.

 But which tool should you select?

 In this article, we’ll compare Google Analytics vs. Mixpanel.
-We’ll also show you how MonsterInsights makes it even easier to get the data you need inside your WordPress dashboard to make decisions.
+We’ll also introduce you to a third analytics tool you can use to make your data work better for you on your WordPress site: MonsterInsights.

-Google Analytics is one of the most popular web analytics tools.
-It helps you track your visitors, provide insights about how they interact with your website, which pages they view, and how long they spend on your site.
+Google Analytics is the most popular web analytics tool.
+It tracks your visitors and provides you with insights about how they interact with your website, such as which pages they view and how long they spend on your site.

-A much simpler method of using Google Analytics is with a WordPress plugin, like MonsterInsights (we’ll cover that in the next section).
-Let’s look at the features offered by Google Analytics.
+A much simpler method of using Google Analytics (on a WordPress site) is with MonsterInsights, the best Google Analytics plugin for WordPress.
+We’ll cover that in the next section.
+First, let’s look at the features offered by Google Analytics.

 Here are some powerful features you can use in Google Analytics: